 Opportunity is one of the most surefire methods for determining how effective a player can be, both in the present day and into the future.
 There’s an abundance of former players who saw limited opportunities and then seized control of their fate when the timing was right.
 Well, that time is rapidly approaching for Elijah Gray, a skilled, versatile, 6-foot-8 forward who is absolutely brimming with upside.
+It’s somewhat unfair to punish Gray for having a restricted role on a veteran-laden team, but his transfer to Ardrey Kell will give folks the opportunity to realize his full capabilities.

 Prior to the announcement of this move, next season appeared somewhat bleak for Ardrey Kell.
 They are set to graduate seven seniors and over 70% of their overall scoring, which is an obvious negative for any team.
 However, they still have noteworthy building blocks in Evan Smith and Peyton Gerald—both of which will return in key roles next season.
 Arguably one of the most underrated guards in his class, Smith is an excellent defender with length and the understanding of how to run a team.
 He’s an efficient three-level scorer with IQ, craftiness, and a nice change of pace to his game.
 Meanwhile, Gerald is a long, steady post player who operates as the lone interior presence for this team.
 He led the team in rebounds and blocked shots while scoring the ball at an effective rate around the basket.
 Beyond that duo, multiple role players will be in contention for the remaining rotation spots.